ulrickmitton/UlrickMitton_ANES_Paper/README.md

 Replication Instructions:

 1. Clone this repository
+2  Unzip contents of data.zip to data folder
-2. Update cd in each do file to reflect local repo location
+3. Update cd in each do file to reflect local repo location
-3. Run do files in this order:
+4. Run do files in this order:

     1. ANES_Project_01_Prep.do
 	2. ANES_Project_02_Summarize.do